jhumelsine/jhumelsine.github.io/_posts/2025-12-31-prototype-use-case.md

 * ___Circle___ would be a `Shapes` composite of 1,000 lines segments.
 I'm not 100% sure about this.
 It might work for proof-of-concept, but fail in production.
 A _circle_ and a _milligon_ might render close enough to fool the eye, but would it be exacting enough.
 Additionally, 1,000 lines segments might take too long to render, whereas a calculation dedicated to the geometry of circles might render much faster.

 Moving to irregular polygons:
-* ___Trapizoid___ would be a `Shapes` composite of 4 lines positioned where the top and bottom lines would be parallel, but not necessarily the same length.
+* ___Trapezoid___ would be a `Shapes` composite of 4 lines positioned where the top and bottom lines would be parallel, but not necessarily the same length.
 *  ___Rhombus___ would be a `Shapes` composite of 4 lines positioned where the opposite sides would be parallel.
 *  ___Diamond___ would be a `Shapes` composite of 4 lines positioned in a _rhombus_ shape where all sides would be same length.